-Dramatic and eye-opening . . . show[s] us that the specter of wrongful convictions involves flesh and blood human beings.
+Show[s] us that the specter of wrongful convictions involves flesh and blood human beings.

 Moving . . .
 Rachlin, with confidence and care, relays both the terrifying personal costs and complex legalities, so dependent on fallible humans, of wrongful conviction and imprisonment.

-Should make us all consider these current times as not just toxic and tragic but filled with the possibility of hope and redemption.
+Deeply researched and, more importantly, deeply felt … a profound meditation on the human condition and a vital contribution to the literature … should make us all consider these current times as not just toxic and tragic but filled with the possibility of hope and redemption.
 Benjamin Rachlin takes us through the justice system in all its immutability and shows us the light we can wield should we so choose.